sciosci/SOSCD/_pages/workshops.md

 10:00 AM - 10:10 AM:
 Welcoming: goals, format, speakers, and schedule of the workshop

-10:10 AM - 10:40 AM:
+10:10 AM - 11:00 AM:
 Introduction to Science of Science: A broad overview of the scale and growth of science vs. scientists, biases, novelty, and problems in peer review, issues of false results, and non-reproducible science

-10:40 AM - 11:00 AM:
-Talks about applications of AI and ML to SciSci and CD

-11:00 AM - 11:30 AM:
+11:00 AM - 11:50 AM:
-Introduction to ML and AI
+Introduction to ML and AI: Models, Ideas and Applications

-11:30 AM - 12:00 AM:
+11:50 AM - 12:00 AM:
-Packages and Frameworks

-12:10 PM - 13:10 PM:
-Hands on experiments: - An curated dataset - Exploratory data analysis - Modeling with Linear, Tree-based and Deep Learning models
+Short Break

+12:00 AM - 13:00 AM:
+Application of Machine Learning in Science of Science: Four Use Cases

-13:10 PM - 14:00 PM:
+13:00 PM - 14:00 PM:
-Flash Talk, 3 or 5 minutes each, the audience share their insights and experiences, could be any topic covers:
-- Interests and benefits;
-- Challenges and Constraints;
-- Opportunities and Future directions;
+Discussion, Flash Talk, and Conclusion

 ## Date
 **Wednesday, March 17**